Back to Podunk

 Rustic Elegant woodburning sauna surrounded by trees

-Rustic elegant wood burning sauna
+Rustic, elegant wood burning sauna.

-Cozy interior of a backyard sauna
+Cozy interior of a backyard sauna.

-In between all of these I have sold a few of my Lämpimämpi sauna stoves and many sauna plans.
-DIY interests, especially in the mobile saunas which are really big now.
-I get a kick out seeing my designs being brought to life by many different hands.
+Between all of these, I have sold a few of my Lämpimämpi sauna stoves and many sauna plans.
+Do It Yourself interest, in the mobile saunas is really big now.
+I get a kick out of seeing my designs being brought to life by many different hands.
 It is also fun to see all of the other builders following in my steps.
 The more builders, the better.
-There is plenty of work to go around and I encourage anyone who wants to take the work seriously to pursue it with a passion.
+There is plenty of work to go around, and I encourage anyone who wants to take the work seriously to pursue it with a passion.
 I did offer a sauna building class this year but had to cancel; Covid has thrown a wrench into a lot of plans.
 But stay tuned: perhaps 2022 will be the year.

-Covid also threw into a wrench into the supply chain.
+Covid also tossed a wrench into the supply chain.
 We’ve all heard the phrase “supply chain disruption” by now.
-I bid jobs in the beginning of the year only see to prices on materials I quoted go up by 250%.
+I bid jobs in the beginning of the year only to see prices on materials I quoted go up by 250%.
 Some materials simply vanished from the shelves.
-But now things have settled down and I also started ordering and stock piling materials well in advance.
-I can keep several saunas worth lumber and supplies in my big shop and insulate myself from some of the inflation—another reason to be grateful for the big work space.
+But now things have settled down, and I’ve started ordering and stock piling materials well in advance.
+I can keep several saunas worth of lumber and supplies in my big shop and insulate myself from some of the inflation—another reason to be grateful for the big work space.

 Rob at the shop!

 I’ve been working alone for most of the year, which actually suits me fine, especially with Covid lurking.
-Workers are hard to come by: not only are the skilled trades losing new blood, but, I think, the pandemic relief made a lot people lazy and unwilling to get off the couch.
+Workers are hard to come by: not only are the skilled trades losing new blood, but I think the pandemic relief made a lot of people lazy and unwilling to get off the couch.
 Scarlet, now my partner in everything, has been my greatest blessing.
-When she can escape childcare duties she has proven to be the hardest worker I could wish for.
-I could use a few more workers like her: eager to learn, unafraid of dust and dirt and willing to sweat.
-She also manages all of the marketing, so give her the kudos for the web media you see.
-The business feels like it wants to grow so if anyone is seriously interested in building saunas and wants to relocate to Ithaca, drop me a line.
+When she can escape childcare duties, she has proven to be the hardest worker I could wish for.
+I could use a few more workers like her: eager to learn, unafraid of dust and dirt, and willing to sweat.
+She also manages all of the marketing, so give her kudos for the quality web media you see.
+The business feels like it wants to grow, so if anyone is seriously interested in building saunas and wants to relocate to Ithaca, drop me a line.

-For those of you lucky enough to have a sauna, I hope you get to celebrate the New Year in it for there is no better way to bring in the new and shake out the old.
-It’s been my tradition for four decades now and I hope to continue for four more.
+For those of you lucky enough to have a sauna, I hope you get to celebrate the New Year in it, for there is no better way to bring in the new and shake out the old.
+It’s been my tradition for four decades now, and I hope to continue for four more.

 Scarlet by the Lake, ready for a cold plunge

-Taking Sauna with Scarlet by the Lake, December 2021.
+Taking sauna with Scarlet by the lake, December 2021.

 Follow the saunas on instagram @saunasbyrob